tejasahirrao1103/Multi_purpose_calculator/README.md

 # Multi_purpose_calculator
-This is PYthon base Calculator app
+This is PYthon base Calculator program
+This project is create for better understanding of Modules and fuction in python

 for use this in "windows"